--Mercedes Benz Sprinter 313 CDI Turbo Diesel (13-passenger capacity with semi-reclining seats) for groups of up to 10 people.
+-Mercedes Benz Sprinter 313 CDI and 415 Turbo Diesel (13-passenger capacity with semi-reclining seats) for groups of up to 10 people.

 All vehicles have their own trailer to carry luggage, air conditioning, heating, first aid kit, chains for snow, shovel, towing rope and tool box.